-Total Research and Development Expenses - 2023 vs 2022 - The increase in research and development expenses of \$15.6 million in 2023 compared to 2022 was due to a \$22.7 million increase in our direct expense offset by a \$7.1 million decrease in our indirect expenses.
-The increase in direct expenses was primarily due to a \$18.1 million increase in PYRUKYND® costs and in-process research and development from the \$17.5 million up-front payment associated with the license agreement with Alnylam discussed above under Overview, offset by a \$15.3 million decrease in other research and platform programs.
-The increase in PYRUKYND® costs was primarily due to increased costs for the phase 3 trials of PYRUKYND® in patients with thalassemia, ENERGIZE and ENERGIZE-T, and increased process development and medical affairs expenses.
-The decrease in other research and platform programs was primarily due to our decision to evolve our approach to exploratory research and drug discovery to focus on our existing late-lead optimization programs.
-The decrease in indirect expenses was primarily due to a \$4.8 million decrease in facilities and IT related expenses & other due to a reduction in facility expenses associated with the evolution of our research organization, and the \$1.5 million of reimbursable transition related services we provided to Servier in 2022 related to the sale of the oncology business for discovery, clinical development, technical operations, and related activities, which were completed during the three months ended March 31, 2022.
+Total Research and Development Expenses - 2022 vs 2021 - The increase in research and development expenses of \$22.9 million in 2022 compared to 2021 was due to an \$18.2 million increase in our direct expenses and a \$4.7 million increase in our indirect expenses.
+The increase in direct expenses was due to a \$9.3 million increase in PYRUKYND® costs, a \$5.1 million increase in AG-946 costs, and a \$3.9 million increase in other research and platform programs.
+The increase in PYRUKYND® costs was primarily due to increased costs for the phase 3 trials of PYRUKYND® in patients with thalassemia, ENERGIZE and ENERGIZE-T, the phase 3 trials of PYRUKYND® in pediatric patients with PK deficiency, ACTIVATE-kids and ACTIVATE-kidsT, and the phase 2/3 trial of PYRUKYND® in patients with SCD, RISE UP, offset by closeouts of the ACTIVATE and ACTIVATE-T studies.
+The increase in AG-946 costs was primarily due to start-up costs for the phase 2 trial of AG-946 in patients with LR MDS and increased spend for the phase 1 trial of AG-946 in healthy volunteers and in patients with SCD.
+The increase in other research and platform programs was primarily driven by increased activity associated with our preclinical PAH program as well as increased activity on various other exploratory activities.
+The increase in indirect expenses was primarily due to a \$14.1 million increase in compensation and related expenses primarily due to increased headcount, as well as certain workforce-related expenses associated with the evolution of our research organization.
+This increase was partially offset by \$7.9 million of additional reimbursable transition related services we provided to Servier in 2021 compared to 2022 related to the sale of the oncology business for discovery, clinical development, technical operations, and related activities, which were completed during the three months ended March 31, 2022.